weywocketer/weywocketer/README.md

 Topdown tactical shooter set during the Emu War, made in Unity.
 - Player can command individual squad members, change squad formation (with formations like line, wedge and column).
 - Friendly and enemy AI:
-	- Steering behaviours (flocking, obstacle avoidance, etc.).
+	- Different steering behaviours, that can be combined (flocking, wander, obstacle avoidance, etc.).
 	- State machines controlling unit behaviours.
 - Spatial partitioning is utilized to improve performance.
-- Terrain map avaliable to the player, with abiltity to draw on it.
+- Terrain map avaliable to the player, with the abiltity to draw on it.
 - Different design patterns are utilized to keep the code maintainable.

 Repository: TBD